anumazam/anumazam.github.io/_sources/research.md

 Protein allostery is broadly defined as a perturbation at one site in a protein that causes a functional change at another site.
 Cell signaling depends on allostery, and a fundamental understanding of this phenomenon is key to decoding biological regulation in normal and diseased systems.
 The *main limitation* in uncovering allosteric mechanisms in proteins is that established techniques usually do not provide enough information about protein structure and dynamics to detail all of changes caused by perturbations.

 #### Mapping allosteric signal transduction
 Despite the giant universe of possible protein folds, millions of years of evolution have optimized for only a few thousand that occur naturally and are organized in families.
-What's special about these groups of orotein structures that allows them to be reused over and over for diverse functions -- and what about all the folds that are possible, but weren't evolved?
+What's special about these groups of protein structures that allows them to be reused over and over for diverse functions -- and what about all the folds that are possible, but weren't evolved?

 ```{image} research_figures/mapping_allostery.png
 :alt: mapping allostery